-La Bajada is a 6.8 mile loop trail located near Santa Fe, New Mexico and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible year-round.
+La Bajada Trail is a 2.8 mile moderately trafficked out and back trail located near Santa Fe, New Mexico that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Drove all the way here and the trail is closed.
 Disappointing waste of time.